samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 -->
 ## Schematic
 ![Samvrat Gowda](/docs/assets/FirstMilestone.png)
-_Figure 2: This is a schematic I made using Tinkercad of my wiring that uses a flex sensor as an input to trigger a buzzer._
+_Figure 3: This is a schematic I made using Tinkercad of my wiring that uses a flex sensor as an input to trigger a buzzer._

-## Code
+## Code for Squat Detection (Flex Sensor)
 <!--
 Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
 -->